jcamilleri-scottlogic/sl-blog/_posts/2025-09-01-rethinking-mvps.markdown

    Sometimes a project goal is mis-labeled as a "Minimum Viable Product" when what we are really talking about is a "Minimum Marketable Product (MMP)" - this is an important difference as features that may be cut from and MVP would not be cut from a MMP.

 > An MVP is the smallest number of features required to test a product, while an MMP is the minimum number of features to make a useful product.

-## Why Misalignment Can Be Risky

-When MVPs are used outside of their intended purpose, teams can encounter several challenges:

-1. **Assumed simplicity**
-   MVPs are designed to be lean, but that does not always mean they are simple to implement.
-Calling something an MVP can lead to underestimating complexity, especially if key risks or unknowns have not been surfaced.

-2. **Losing sight of the timeline**
-   MVPs are not delivery tools.
-If a team expects to align one with a fixed deadline, they may be caught off guard by how much time is still needed.

-3. **Delivering too little**
-   If the MVP becomes the entire product, users may be left without essential features.
-Teams may focus on refining what they have rather than expanding functionality where it's needed most.

-4. **Missing the chance to learn**
-   MVPs are built to prompt user feedback.
-Skipping that step turns a learning opportunity into a missed one, and can lead to poor product decisions down the line.

 ## Using MVPs Effectively

-An MVP is a tool for learning.
-It helps you explore whether a product idea is viable without investing too much too soon.
-You create a basic version of the idea, share it with users, and see how it lands.
+As stated above, an MVP is a tool for learning.

 To use MVPs well:

-- Define a clear hypothesis.
-What do you want to learn?
-- Let the outcome guide your next step.
-Will you continue, adjust, or stop?
+- Define a clear hypothesis and use the outcome to guide your next step.
-- Use what you learn to shape your follow-up work.
-- Avoid tying MVP work to hard deadlines.
-Discovery takes time and flexibility.
+- Avoid tying MVP work to hard deadlines — discovery takes time and flexibility.

 If your team is operating within a firm delivery window, it may be more effective to use other techniques that are better suited for execution.